 Organic results can only appear in the middle of the page.
-Whether your listing will appear in the top positions or first pages this depends on how optimized your web site is both in terms of on-site and off-site SEO.
+Whether your listing will appear in the top positions or first pages depends on how optimized your website is both in terms of on-site and off-site SEO.

-SEO: Cost of SEO is indirect.
+- SEO: The cost of SEO is indirect.
 You cannot pay to get to the first page but you may have to pay for SEO services if you cannot do SEO yourself.

 So, if you compare traffic and cost of first page positions for SEO traffic and PPC traffic, organic traffic is better.
 There are some studies suggesting that PPC ads get more clicks than organic but this also translates to a bigger cost.